 - Sign In Page Text – sign in page text, typically an “appropriate use” statement

 - Sign In Page Illustration – large image which will appear to the left of the login form

 - Sign In Page background – background color (in HEX) used in place of an image or behind a transparent image

 Some of the items above have some size limitations, image size and file size so you may need to brush off some Paint.NET skills – have a somebody with real talent create your images like I did.
 Save your changes and then try entering your user id in the login screen.
 It may take some time to see all of your changes, but as soon as you tab off of the user name field, you should see your images and text.

 Once you have these settings in place, you can even return to the Configure page and add language specific settings.
-Just a little something simple to make the Office 365 experience part of your company brand.
+Just a little something simple to make the Microsoft 365 experience part of your company brand.